Kisky3/TOEIC/README.md

 13.`cutain call`: the return of the actors to the stage after a performance to acknowledge the audience's applause.

 14.`editorial`: an article, as in a newspaper, expressing the opinion of its editors or publishers.

+15.`finale`: the concluding part esp. of a musical composition.